Section 17 of the Constitution Act, 1867

 Section 17 of the Constitution Act, 1867 (article 17 de la Loi constitutionnelle de 1867) is the provision of the Constitution of Canada which created the federal Parliament of Canada.
-The Parliament is composed of the Queen of Canada; the appointed upper house, the Senate of Canada; and the elected lower house, the House of Commons of Canada.
+The Parliament is composed of the King of Canada; the appointed upper house, the Senate of Canada; and the elected lower house, the House of Commons of Canada.
 Political power rests mainly with the elected House of Commons.

 The Constitution Act, 1867 is the constitutional statute which established Canada.
 Originally named the British North America Act, 1867, the Act continues to be the foundational statute for the Constitution of Canada, although it has been amended many times since 1867.
 It is now recognised as part of the supreme law of Canada.